FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 myMat.move(App.Vector(2, 0, 0))
 ```

 Once our matrix is set, we can apply it to our shape.
-FreeCAD provides two methods for doing that   * `transformShape()` and `transformGeometry()`.
+FreeCAD provides two methods for doing that: `transformShape()` and `transformGeometry()`.
 The difference is that with the first one, you are sure that no deformations will occur (see [Scaling a shape](#Scaling_a_shape.md) below).
-We can apply our transformation like this   *
+We can apply our transformation like this:

 ```python